roobert/roobert.github.io/_posts/2022-11-28-Extending-Neovim.md

 * Minimize the amount of configuration we have to maintain
 * Ensure we have mechanisms to install and update everything
-* Ensure keybindings are discoverable, logically grouped, and don't conflict
-* Create a cheatsheet to remind us of stuff we dont use often or can help us whilst learning

 ## Neovim Plugins which Solve Problems

-Next, lets understand how the core-plugin management and wiring works.
+Next, lets understand how the core-plugin management and configuration works.
 To begin, we'll need to understand what the core plugins are and how they relate to one-another:

 * [neovim/nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) - configs to connect the built-in lsp client to lsp servers